-- 1. Use the appropriate command in OpenOffice Writer to create the footnote or endnote.
+- 1. Use the appropriate command in Pages to create the footnote or endnote.
 (EndNote does not create the footnote or endnote in the document, but is used to insert and format citations in the note.) - 2.
-Position the cursor in the footnote or endnote where you would like the citation(s) to appear. - 3.
+Position the cursor in the footnote or endnote where you would like the citation to appear. - 3.
 Insert the citation as you normally would.
+See Finding and Inserting Citations in Apple Pages.

-The EndNote style that is selected when you choose Format Bibliography determines how citations in footnotes and endnotes are formatted.
+The EndNote style that is currently selected determines how citations in footnotes and endnotes are formatted.
 EndNote can format these citations as brief in-text citations or like complete references in the bibliography.
-It can also create a special format specific to footnotes or endnotes, including options like "Ibid." and other variations of shortened references when a citation appears more than once in the footnotes or endnotes.
+It can also create a special format specific to footnotes or endnotes, including options like "Ibid." and other variations of shortened references, for when a citation appears more than once in the footnotes or endnotes.
 See Bibliography and Footnote Templates.